|70-100 cm. | 28-39 in.||50-170 kg. | 110-375 lbs.||20 years||Carnivorous|

 Biology and Behavior

-The Bapuva mostly subsists on fish, though when it moves down from the mountains in the winter, will eat other animals such as the Marnma, and Cranipxum, due to the lower supply of fish in the cold season.
-The Bapuvas are largely solitary creatures, with males usually striking territory on their own or some times with another or two related males, if a mother has a litter of entirely male cubs.
+The bapuva mostly subsists on fish, though when it moves down from the mountains in the winter, will eat other animals such as the barnma, and cranipxum, due to the lower supply of fish in the cold season.
+Bapuvas are largely solitary creatures, with males usually striking territory on their own or some times with another or two related males, if a mother has a litter of entirely male cubs.
 Mothers will travel with their cubs for three to six years before they venture off on their own.
 Females rarely have more than two litters in their lifetime.

 Interaction with Omneuttians

-Bapuva generally leave Avotoc alone, who have learned over time to not encroach on their territory, and usually fish outside of mountain streams.
-In rare cases, Bapuva will leave forests in the cold season and wander into settlements looking for Cranipxum, or warmth.
+Bapuva generally leave avocs alone, who have learned over time to not encroach on their territory, and usually fish outside of mountain streams.
+In rare cases, bapuva will leave forests in the cold season and wander into settlements looking for cranipxum, or warmth.